 - FIRE -Monthly fire drills are practiced.
 Children exit out of the nearest door, and leave the building with their teachers.
 A "head count" is done to ensure all children have evacuated.
 In case of an actual fire, all children will be escorted to the Parish Rectory located just south of the church at 3320 S. Cathay St., until a parent or guardian picks the child up. - TORNADO All staff and children will seek shelter in the Church basement.
-Children will NOT be allowed out of the building during a disaster warning, until the "all clear" signal has been given. - EMERGENCY SNOWSTORMS As we are a 2 1/2 hour program, we do not anticipate any problems with blizzards.
-School is cancelled when Cherry Creek District closes.
+Children will NOT be allowed out of the building during a disaster warning, until the "all clear" signal has been given. - EMERGENCY SNOWSTORMS As we are a 3-hour program, we do not anticipate any problems with blizzards.
+School is cancelled when Cherry Creek District cancels.
 If Cherry Creek District activates a STORM SCHEDULE due to snow, THE PRESCHOOL MAINTAINS REGULAR HOURS.
-Parents should listen to the TV for announced school closures.

-• LOCKDOWN DRILLS - Lockdown drills are conducted twice a year.
-We practice the most common type of drill in which students and staff practice sheltering in place, staying away from doors and windows, and staying quiet.
+Parents should listen to the TV for announced school closures. - LOCKDOWN & ACTIVE SHOOTER DRILLS Lockdown drills are conducted during the school year.
+We practice the most common type of drill in which students and staff practice sheltering in place, staying away from doors and windows, and staying quiet. - NOTIFICATION, REUNIFICATION OF FAMILIES & CONTINUITY- All preschool families have been given written plans for emergency notification of parents, reunification of families following an emergency or disaster and continuity of operations after a disaster.